Rudy Lai

 2022 Q3

-Hyundai Motor Group and Boston Dynamics announced a $400 million investment to establish the Boston Dynamics AI Institute, aiming to drive fundamental advances in AI and robotics.
+Hyundai Motor Group and Boston Dynamics launched the Boston Dynamics AI Institute with an investment exceeding $400 million to advance AI and robotics research.

 2022 Q2: no updates